lfkeitel/goreportcard/README.md

 make start
 ```

+### Command Line Options

+- **-dev**: Run in dev mode.
+- **-addr**: Network address to bind to, defaults to ":8000".
+- **-branch**: Branch to checkout.
+Defaults to "" which is the default branch.

 ### Contributing

 Go Report Card is an open source project run by volunteers, and contributions are welcome!
-Check out the [Issues](https://github.com/gojp/goreportcard/issues) page to see if your idea for a contribution has already been mentioned, and feel free to raise an issue or submit a pull request.
+Check out the [Issues](https://github.com/lfkeitel/goreportcard/issues) page to see if your idea for a contribution has already been mentioned, and feel free to raise an issue or submit a pull request.

 ### License